Research Awards

 Hellmuth Prizes for Achievement in Research

-The Hellmuth Prizes for Achievement in Research are named in honour of Bishop Isaac Hellmuth, who founded The University of Western Ontario in 1878.
-There are two such prizes offered annually, one in the area broadly defined as the natural sciences and engineering (research that would be supported by NSERC or MRC) and one in the social sciences and humanities.
-(See More)
+Previous to the introduction of the Western Research Awards in 2023, the Hellmuth Prizes for Achievement in Research were named in honour of Bishop Isaac Hellmuth, who founded The University of Western Ontario in 1878.
+Two such prizes were offered annually, one in the area broadly defined as the natural sciences and engineering (research that would be supported by NSERC or MRC) and one in the social sciences and humanities.
+See More

 John Charles Polanyi Prizes